Morsmalleo/AhMyth/INSTRUCTIONS.md

     3. sudo ./autoinstall
     4. Select Java 8, or Java 11, when prompted
     5. Type `ahmyth` anywhere in the terminal to auto-launch AhMyth

+    The autoinstall script has been coded to install all prerequisits for AhMyth including aapt and android-framework-res, the script FINALLY works for both Kali and Parrot.
 #
 ### Manual Installation
     1. git clone https://github.com/Morsmalleo/AhMyth